cloud-skeleton/proxy/README.md

    ```

 2. **Deploy with [Docker Compose](https://docs.docker.com/compose/gettingstarted/)**
+   Run the following command to start the services:

    ```sh
    docker compose up -d
    ```

 3. **Automate Updates**
+   To ensure the latest `security.txt` is always served, set up an automated job (e.g., via cron or CI/CD) to:
    - Pull the latest changes with `git pull`.
    - Restart the services using `docker compose restart`.